 What It Does

-The MCP server exposes 34+ tools across six categories: email sending, domain management, message management, template management, webhook management, email verification, and analytics.
+The MCP server exposes 38 tools across seven categories: email sending, domain management, message management, template management, webhook management, email verification, activity management, and analytics.

 Email Sending